 Since I was invited during the first week of the month I tasted the Kashmiri Royal feast, which was the cuisine for that week.
-Evening unfolded with the clinging of wine glasses, and then came the array of delectable appetizers, which filled my senses with rich saffron aroma, delicate kebabs, lamb chops and flavorful soups were just to begin with.
-I could not had enough of Yakhini Shorba (Lamb broth cooked with Indian spices and yogurt) so generously helped myself with another serving.
+The evening unfolded with the clinging of wine glasses, and then came the array of delectable appetizers, which filled my senses with the rich saffron aroma, delicate kebabs, lamb chops and flavorful soups were just, to begin with.
+I could not have enough of Yakhni Shorba (Lamb broth cooked with Indian spices and yogurt) so generously helped myself with another serving.
 And yes the name of those perfectly cooked lamb chops will always be there in my memories – Kabargaah.

-Being the non vegetarian I always have the advantage of tasting the vegetarian menu as well, so for the mains I tried a spoonful of vegetarian dishes as well – Kashmiri Dum Subz, Kashmiri Rajma (I never ever thought that Rajma could be the food of royals and that too from Kashmir) and the Khumbi Pulao (one of my favorites from the evening).
-The non vegetarian mains comprised of – Roganjosh, Nadroo Gadh, Gushtaba, Murg Dhanlwal Korma and yes not to forget those soft pillowy aromatic breads with a subtle hint of sweetness – Sheermal, Bakarkhani and Roth.
+Being the non-vegetarian I always have the advantage of tasting the vegetarian menu as well, so for the mains I tried a spoonful of vegetarian dishes as well – Kashmiri Dum Subz, Kashmiri Rajma (I never ever thought that Rajma could be the food of royals and that too from Kashmir) and the Khumbi Pulao (one of my favorites from the evening).
+The non-vegetarian mains comprised of – Roganjosh, Nadroo Gadh, Gushtaba, Murg Dhanlwal Korma and yes not to forget those soft pillowy aromatic bread with a subtle hint of sweetness – Sheermal, Bakarkhani and Roth.

-The royal feast is yet not over, dessert was Gulab Jamun, Kong Firin (Rice pudding with saffron, raisins and almonds) and Seviyon ki Kheer, despite of my unconditional love for desserts my overtly stuffed stomach could afford only spoonful of each dessert, which were equally delicious, full of dry fruits especially pistachio and cashew.
+The royal feast is yet not over, dessert was Gulab Jamun, Kong Firin (Rice pudding with saffron, raisins, and almonds) and Seviyon ki Kheer, despite my unconditional love for desserts my overtly stuffed stomach could afford the only spoonful of each dessert, which was equally delicious, full of dry fruits especially pistachio and cashew.